 - Corn seeds from a corn cob are a whole food, but high-fructose corn syrup and corn starch are heavily processed extracts so those are not whole foods.

-- Whole-meal wheat flour directly obtained from grinding whole wheat grains is whole-food, but wheat bran or white flour because they use only part of the wheat seed are not whole foods.
+- Whole-meal wheat flour directly obtained from grinding whole wheat grains is a whole food, so are wheat grains.
+Wheat bran or regular wheat flour are not whole because they refined, meaning they are only part of the wheat seed.

 Ok, now that you get it.
 Why is the distinction important?
 Excellent question!
-That’s all below.
-You will understand when you watch the fundamentals in Part 2.
+A lot of it is covered below.
+You should be able to understand when you watch the fundamentals in Part 2.

 2) Basic knowledge about low-fat whole food plant nutrition

-Documentary Forks over Knives, sorry for this one I only have the trailer, you’ll have to check your Netflix, look for DVD at your library, or rent it on Amazon Prime or other Video-on-demand websites.
+Documentary Forks over Knives (must watch) , sorry for this one I only have the trailer, you’ll have to check your Netflix, look for DVD at your library, or rent it on Amazon Prime or other Video-on-demand websites.